craftingcity/The-Known-World/Prenotes Jan 16 26.md

 - [ ] Buy *Holy Water Blasters* (30' range, 2d6+WIS radiant)

 #### Into the Vault
 Well, okay - look at the map we made earlier, and run the baddies strong.
-This is GoA / GoW best of, so we can go full hog.
+This is GoA / GoW best of, so we can go full hog - .

 #### Into Baator
 We can *planeshift* using Soarsia's soul as the anchor, or we can Planeswalk there.
 In either case, we're going to [[Avernus]] first.